GET A 15% OFF COUPON CODE FOR MY SHOP WHEN YOU SUBSCRIBE!

 Safe spaces don’t have to be fancy.
 You just need a cozy nook in the classroom (where you can still see the child and the child can see the classroom).

 Ask your students for input on what to put in the safe space.
-In general, you may have comfortable seating like bean bag chairs, as well as stress balls, stuffed animals or pillows, books, pictures of friends and family, or anything else your students may find calming.
+In general, you may have comfortable seating, such as beanbag chairs, as well as stress balls, stuffed animals or pillows, books, pictures of friends and family, or anything else your students find calming.

-You can even add posters and or activities that teach children how to calm down, solve problems, or take care of themself in this corner.
+You can even add posters and/or activities that teach children how to calm downsolve problemsor take care of themselves in this corner.

 Best Practices for Safe Spaces